dmritrekker/trekker/README.md

 - **Support for asymmetric FODs**, providing greater flexibility in fiber tracking.
 - Several features designed for high-performance computing (HPC), including **multithreading**, **time-limited tracking**, and a user-friendly **command line interface**.

+🏆 **Awards and Recognitions:**

+Tractography pipelines based on Trekker have earned awards in every international tractography challenge since 2017.
+Click [here](https://dmritrekker.github.io/about/awards.html) to read more about Trekker's awards.

 For complete documentation, tutorials and examples, visit https://dmritrekker.github.io/.

 ## Installation